WHAKA 100 Event Rules

 - Altering, cutting or placing of unauthorised sponsors' logos on race numbers will result in a penalty.

-- Participants may not have no participating support ride the course with them during the race.
+- Participants may not have non-participating rider join them on the course during the race.

 - Participants may not carry additional people on their bike during the race, eg, child carriers or tag along

-- If an athlete misses their Whaka Shootout TT start time they will be considered a non-starter for the seeding process and on race day they will be starting at the end of the elite wave.
+- If an athlete misses their Qualification start time they will be considered a non-starter for the seeding process and on race day they will be starting behind the seeded athletes.

 Part 3 - The Main Events